12 Chapter 12 - Multiple Regression

 \sigma_{\varepsilon}^2 = MSE = \frac{SSE}{(n-p-1)}=\frac{\mathbf{\varepsilon'\varepsilon}}{(n-p-1)}

-Then I can express the variance of the beta coefficients as the vector \sigma_{b}^2 resulting from the following:
+We can express the variances of the beta coefficients as the vector \sigma_{b}^2 given by the diagonal:

 \sigma_{b}=\sqrt{\sigma_{b}^2}